 You can ask “what is this” or “what is that” to ask what something is when you’re at a restaurant, at the market, or even when you’re shopping at a store

 Additionally, you can ask “how much does this cost” when you want to know the price of something.
 Mexico uses the peso as currency.
-While the exchange rate will fluctuate, you can generally calculate 20 pesos for $1 USD.
+While the current exchange rate will fluctuate, you can generally calculate 20 pesos for $1 USD.

 If you’re asking for directions, start with dónde está, and then add the location that you’re wanting to go.
 For example, if you’re asking “where is the airport?” you would ask, ¿dónde está el aeropuerto?